 What is an ETF?

 So, what is an ETF, and how do ETFs work?
 A form of passive investment, Exchange-traded funds ETF aim to track and replicate the returns of an index, specific commodity, bond, or basket of assets.

 ETF trading gives investors exposure to a wide range of asset classes and investments, with funds able to track an index like the FTSE 100 or S&P 500, investments like high yield bonds, or commodities, for example.

 ETFs are simple investment vehicles.
 As they’re traded on an exchange, they act like a share on the stock market.
 ETFs have a bid and ask price – the point where a buyer wants to buy, and a seller wants to sell.
 As a result, their price fluctuates as they are bought and sold by investors throughout the day.
 Notably, you can trade even the best performing ETF in seconds.

 This provides investors with transparency and flexibility, which can be essential for people that feel alienated from the traditional financial system.

-It’s important you know how easily and quickly you can turn your investments into cash, without this impacting the overall value of your investment.
+It’s important you know how easily and quickly you can turn your investments into cash without this impacting the overall value of your investment.
 This concept is called liquidity.

-Mutual funds are generally priced once a day, and it can take a couple of days to either invest in the fund or withdraw your money.
+When comparing ETFs vs mutual funds, mutual funds are generally priced once a day, and it can take a couple of days to either invest in the fund or withdraw your money.
 This time can alter the price you pay for a share in the fund.